Drop in the Ocean

 Digging my hands in my pockets, I found only my phone and wallet, no explanation how I got here.

 As I scanned my surroundings, I was drawn once more to the African boy.
-He had not moved from his spot, and the tide of people had not come in on the asphalt shores.
+This possible-celeb had not moved from his spot, and the tide of people had not washed up on the asphalt shores around him.
 He stood watching me fixedly, and I him, until, slowly and distinctively, he mouthed two words: leave now.

-I blinked, and when I looked again, a wave of citizens had crashed around him, and he was consumed in the mass of faces and bodies, impossible to pick out, a real-life Where’s Wally?
-There were early-morning shoppers, a teenager filming this way with a video-camera, and umpteen businessmen, but no children.
+I blinked, and when I looked again, a wave of citizens had finally crashed around him, swallowing his asphalt island.
+He was consumed in the mass of faces and bodies, impossible to pick out, a real-life Where’s Wally?
+There were early-morning shoppers, a teenager filming this way with a compact video-camera, and umpteen businessmen, but no children.

 Engines roared back into life as they were at last set loose, restrained no more by the red-faced sentinels, prowling slowly along the streets to rejoin the flow of the roads.

-The colony of people made no attempt to step aside as I walked against the flow, to the extent that I didn’t notice the man until I knocked into him.
+The colony of people made no attempt to step aside as I struggled against the flow, to the extent that I didn’t notice the man until I knocked into him.

 I slowed to mumble an apology, but came to an abrupt stop when I saw his face.
 Rather, his lack thereof.